XFS data recovery

 If you see several volumes, select the largest one.

-Wait until the software completes the analysis and then copy the recovered data to the prepared place.
+- Wait until the software completes the analysis and check the recovey result using the preview function.

-It is not required for you to wait till the end of the scan since ReclaiMe File Recovery handles XFS filesystem records first.
+It is not required to wait till the end of the scan since ReclaiMe File Recovery handles XFS filesystem records first.

-Once you are satisfied with the XFS folder tree you see, you can start to copy data.
+- If you are satisfied with the XFS folder tree and files you see, purchase the licnese key and start to copy the recovered data.

-If you have the disks from the NAS device (Buffalo, Thecus, and etc.) and you do not see the needed XFS volume in the list of
+If you do not see the needed XFS volume in the list of

 ReclaiMe File Recovery software, most likely, significant md-raid failure has occurred.
 If so, you need to